Alexhb61/Alignment/Alignment_Is_Hard_2nd_Formalization.md

 ### Ghosting LTR Chatbot
 A Chatbot intended to be someone's significant other in a long term relationship should not randomly ghost them.
 But we can easily construct a robot where it takes w(X) time to verify the chatbot won't ghost them in O(X) time under the No Universal Parallelization hypothesis.
 A stronger implicit claim than P != NC.
 It should be easy to construct a chatbot which does not respond.
 We can via architectural assumptions hide P-complete input machines which take linear time to evaluate.
 Thus checking that the chatbot doesn't ghost it core user takes time proportional to conversational time under standard complexity assumptions.
-## CoNP Hardness of Adversarial Input to Momentary Sensitive Alignment
+## CoNP Hardness of Guaranteeing NO Adversarial Input to Momentary Sensitive Alignment
 If it only takes one "moment" for something to break and agent is constantly receiving input and the agent can quickly cause harm.
 Then, We can interpret the input as assignments to some SAT problem and then have the robot do harm when it sees a satisfying interpretation.
 Proving an agent hasn't had this kind of backdoor inserted into it is coNP hard.